fukamachi/mallet/README.md

 ### Built-in Configurations

-Malvolio provides three built-in presets.
+Malo provides three built-in presets.
 Use them via `--preset` on the command line or `:extends` in configuration files:

 - **`:default`** - Only universally-accepted rules (trailing whitespace, tabs, unused variables).
 Quiet output, suitable for all projects.
 - **`:all`** - All rules enabled.
 Useful for exploring what the linter can catch.